frankyanfu/FlexATA/README.md

 Enemy Pairs

-A pandas DataFrame with two columns:
+A pandas DataFrame with two columns (one direction is ok):

-- `ItemID`: The first item in the enemy pair.
+- `ItemID`: Th item ID in the enemy pair.
-- `EnemyID`: The second item in the enemy pair.
+- `EnemyID`: The enemy item in the enemy pair.

 ## Contributing